Boating Safety Tips for this Summer

 - Have a HVF radio and/or cell phone on board.
 Hopefully, all you experience on the lake is smooth sailing.
 However, if something goes wrong, it is important to be able to have the ability to immediately call for help.
 It is also useful to carry a flare gun just in case.

 - In case of a boating accident: Despite the many precautions you can take, boating accidents unfortunately do happen.
 At the E. Stewart Jones Hacker Murphy law firm, our personal injury lawyers have represented boating accident victims throughout Upstate New York.

 For more detailed boating safety information, please download the New York State Boating Guide.

 For a complete list of boat launch sites by county, throughout Upstate NY, visit the New York State DEC website.

-If you have been injured in a boating accident, contact us immediately to schedule a free, no-obligation consultation with one our experienced lawyers.
-We offer convenient meeting times at any of our four regional law offices in Albany, Troy, Schenectady and Saratoga Springs, NY.
+If you have been injured in a boating accident, contact us immediately to schedule a free, no-obligation consultation with one our experienced boating accident lawyers.
+We offer convenient meeting times at any of our four regional law offices in Albany, Troy, Schenectady, and Saratoga Springs, NY.

 The E. Stewart Jones Hacker Murphy legal team is available 24/7 for emergency situations by calling (518) 274-5820.